MoxorTheOne/midi2cv/README.md

 The MIDI to CV converter includes the following outputs:

 * Note CV output (88 keys, 1V/octave) using a 12-bit DAC
-* Note priority (highest note, lowest note, or last note) selectable with jumper or 3-way switch
 * Pitch bend CV output (0.5 +/-0.5V)
 * Velocity CV output (0 to 4V)
 * Control Change CV outout (0 to 4V)